 Transformational leadership is one of the most common and most preferred leadership styles.
 It is seen as a style that inspires and motivates each member of the team to work in unison toward a common goal.
 Often seen as the exact opposite of transactional leadership, the least preferred leadership style, transformational leaders change the status quo with a new, better vision.
 They have characteristics that are perfect to lead a team – considerate, confident, positive, and productive.
 But is this style of leadership really all it is praised to be?

 Disadvantages of transformational leadership

-So, as flawless as it may seem, transformational leadership is not free of criticism.
-In fact, it is widely agreed that transformational leadership can be harmful if it goes too far, proving that too much of anything is never good.
+So, as flawless as it may seem, transformational way of leadership is not free of criticism.
+In fact, it is widely agreed that transformational management and leadership can be harmful if it goes too far, proving that too much of anything is never good.
 It is safe to say that leadership is a spectrum, rather than its different styles merely being “good” and “bad”.

 Here are some of the most common disadvantages of transformational leadership that are easy to miss amidst all the praise this method garners

 Transformational leadership has a lot of advantages that make it not only attractive but also feasible to adopt.
 Although it has proven to be successful and has catapulted many companies to great heights, this is only possible if the leader works for the common good.
 If he/she is self-serving and only uses others to achieve their personal goal in the name of transformation, then they are clearly abusing their power.

 This is a common criticism.
 A transformational leader is admired by their followers.
 They look up to them as some sort of a role model.
 If the leader makes immoral or unethical judgments and decisions, those under them will suffer a collective blow.